 Much like built-in mics, built-in cameras on laptops aren’t the greatest (one exception: Apple computers tend to be pretty good).
-To get around this problem, Matt Pierce shared another one of his professional secrets with me: provide your guest with a webcam that will provide a higher quality video stream.
-He uses a Microsoft Life Camera that can record 1280×720.
-By no means is it perfect, but it does the job better than laptop web camera.
+To get around this problem, give your guest with a webcam that will provide a higher quality video stream.
+We like the Microsoft Life Camera that can record 1280×720.
+By no means is it perfect, but it does the job better than a standard laptop web camera.

 The truth is video calls aren’t always high quality.
 They get impacted by a lot of different factors including how smooth and fast your system is running, your internet connection, and as mentioned before, your camera quality.
 Will your video be perfect quality?
 Probably not.
 But by doing a few simple steps, it can look pretty darn good.
 Even with a bit of pixelation or lag, your video can still look professional.

 Before recording your subject(s), be sure to ask permission.
 In the US there are varying laws regarding recording conversations, so be mindful of what your local government has established.
 You may want to consider asking your interviewees to sign a release form as well, depending on how you’ll be using their footage.
 TechSmith uses a simple form similar to this one every time we record someone.